squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 The following configuration options are supported:

+`title`{ #toc-title }

+:   :octicons-milestone-24: Default: _automatically set_ – This option sets the
+    title of the table of contents navigation in the right sidebar, which is normally automatically sourced from the translations for the [site language] as set in `mkdocs.yml`:

+    ``` yaml
+    markdown_extensions:
+      - toc:
+          title: On this page
+    ```

 `permalink`{ #toc-permalink }

 :   :octicons-milestone-24: Default: `false` – This option adds an anchor link